isbeorn/nina.plugin.polaralignment/PolarAlignment/FAQ.md

 While the polar alignment in itself will work anywhere above your horizon, the further away you are from the celestial equator (which is at declination 0°) the less error prone the correction calculation will be, as things like tracking errors will be less pronounced then.
-There are also two additional locations, that should be avoided - azimuth exactly at 90° and 270° for the correction adjustments, as there the correction for altitude is impossible to calculate.
+There are also locations, that should be avoided due to geometrical constraints
+  - pointing to azimuth exactly at 90° and 270° for the correction adjustments, as there the correction for altitude is impossible to calculate.
+  - pointing directly to the zenith for the correction adjustments, as there the correction for azimuth is impossible to calculate.

 ## What does setting xyz do?